 10. Arrest Your Debt ($42K/year)

-Ryan Luke (from Phoenix) started Arrest Your Debt over 4 years ago.
+Ryan Luke (from Phoenix) started Arrest Your Debt about 5 years ago.

 My name is Ryan Luke and I am a Police Lieutenant for a large agency in Arizona.
 I started an online education business called Arrest Your Debt which is geared to help first responders get out of debt and start building wealth on any income.